omkar-shelke25/Multi-Container-Springboot-Application-With-Docker-Compose/README.md

 ## Conclusion

 This project showcases an efficient way to containerize and manage a Spring Boot application with a PostgreSQL database using Docker and Docker Compose.
 The setup is lightweight, scalable, and ideal for local development or small-scale deployments.

----

-Let me know if you need any further adjustments or additions!